Author: Alma Katsu

 The series also follows a small band of immortals, all created and controlled by Count Adair, a mysterious Hungarian hedonist who indulges in over-the-top sexual escapades and controls his minions with alternating kindness and cruelty.
 Their powers include self-healing, strength, and speed.
 Although they live among mortals, they keep their powers hidden as they spend their time socializing and hosting orgies that lead to tragic results for any number of innocents.

-BOOK 1: The Taker
+NOVEL 1: The Taker

 |Paperback Cover Art|